 - Individuals sketching should remain a minimum of five feet away from artwork.

 - Easels are not permitted in our galleries.

-- The only media allowed for sketching are pencils (no harder than a 4B graphite pencil), Conte crayon and colored pencils.
+- The only media allowed for sketching are pencils (no softer than a 4B graphite pencil), Conte crayon and colored pencils.